Brightify/Reactant/docs/tutorials/RNotes/notes.md

 **NOTE**: `viewWillAppear(_:)` gets called every time a view is about to get shown.
 This is not a Reactant method, so we need to call `super.viewWillAppear(_:)`.

 We added `Dependencies`.
 This struct marks any `Service` classes the controller needs to function properly.
 The controller also needs a `dependencies` field which holds the passed services through `init(dependencies:reactions:)`.

+`Reactions` are called when something happens that should involve some `Wireframe` action.

 **NoteModificationController.swift** also needs to be modified.
 In order to save notes correctly, we need to give it the dependency `NoteService` as well.
 It should look like this: